Last updated Aug. 13, 2023 by Benedict Osas

 One of the ways is to take advantage of the tax-favored retirement accounts at work, like your 401(k) or 403(b).
 You can invest about 15% of your income toward retirement, and remember to take offers on contributions that match your 401(k) by your employer.

-This step takes a great deal of sacrifice, but it’s worth it!
+This step takes many sacrifices, but it’s worth it!
 Living below your means simply means you have to live on less than you make.
 In addition, it means you must do away with impulse buying, unnecessary spending, and buying expensive items.

 To acclaim financial freedom, you need to have a level of self-discipline and always be willing to say no to some things you can’t afford to buy right now; this will enable you to save more in the long run.

 Remember you’re in to impress anyone rather than meet your personal goals.
 So never let those with expensive stuff intimidate you; just remain focused and know your worth.
-And in no time, you’ll be financially free—Living a life you can afford.
+And you’ll be financially free in no time—Living a life you can afford.

 Knowledge is also a good weapon for defense against fraudsters looking to prey on unsophisticated people to turn a quick buck.
-You can read books on financial development, taxes, and loan repayments to get the best knowledge in those areas.
+You can read books on financial freedom and development, taxes, and loan repayments to get the best knowledge.
 Attending finance-related seminars is also a great idea.

 Living with financial independence to retire early is a serious issue that requires a financial advisor.
-You need their services to know the best investment platforms to invest in and guidance on tax payment, savings, and other related financial matters.
+You need their services to know the best investment platforms and guidance on tax payments, savings, and other related financial matters.

 Once you’ve reached a point where you’ve amassed a considerable amount of wealth—either liquid or fixed assets—hire a financial advisor to guide you in staying on the right path.

-As mentioned in the intro, being financially independent means living a comfortable life.
-Paying your mortgage is necessary for early retirement without having to worry about lingering debt.
+As the intro mentions, being financially independent means living a comfortable life.
+Paying your mortgage is necessary for early retirement without worrying about lingering debt.
 It is little wonder the average millionaire pays off their mortgage in about ten years.

 Spending an extra mortgage quarterly could help you pay off your house even ahead of schedule.
 Moreover, it’ll save you tens of thousands of interest payments.

-The goal of living with financial freedom would be hard to achieve without having the right insurance in place.
-You need to be prepared for anything; insurance can cover unforeseen circumstances.
+The goal of living with financial freedom would be easier to achieve with the right insurance in place.
+It would help if you were prepared for anything; insurance can cover unforeseen circumstances.
 And your goal to retire early with financial independence wouldn’t be affected as much as without insurance.

-Your credit score is an essential number that determines the interest rate you’re offered when refinancing a home or buying a new car.
+Your credit score is essential to determining the interest rate you’re offered when refinancing a home or buying a new car.
 It also affects the amount you pay for various other essentials, from life insurance to car insurance premiums.

-Credit scores have so much impact because someone with reckless financial habits is believed to be reckless in other aspects of life, such as taking care of their health—or even drinking and driving.
+Credit scores have so much impact because someone with reckless financial habits is believed to be irresponsible in other aspects of life, such as taking care of their health—or even drinking and driving.

-That is why it’s important to get your credit report at regular intervals to ensure that no erroneous black marks are damaging your good name.
+That is why getting your credit report at regular intervals is important to ensure that no erroneous black marks are damaging your good name.
 Hiring a reputable credit monitoring service to protect your information may also be worth hiring.